absinthe0223/OMALab-Employee-Manual/operating-model/standups-and-meetings.md

 Text-based, asynchronous standups

-* Written on our chat in the \#standup channel accessible to everyone
+* Written on our chat in the \#dailyupdates channel accessible to everyone
 * Focuses on readers
 * Mostly for status updates
 * Format